typeheim/fire-legion/packages/orm-on-fire/README.md

 let activeUsers = await UsersCollection.all().filter(UserScope.active()).get()
 ```

-## Support of sub-collection queries:
+## Sub-collection queries:

+For nested collections you don't need to fetch each document separately and can access required collection under
+specific document ID:

 ```typescript
 // fetch all PDF files from user suwth id "userId" let userFiles = await UsersCollection.one('userId').collecction(UserFile).filter(UserFile.pdf()).get()
 ```

-## Support of group collection queries:
+## Group collection queries:

+ORMOnFire support easy declaration
+of [collection groups](https://firebase.googleblog.com/2019/06/understanding-collection-group-queries.html) the same way
+as for regular collections.

 ```typescript
 // fetch all file attachments that exist in any collection and sub-collection let attechments = await Collection.groupOf(Attachment).all().filter(Attachment.file()).get()